Big Cats Biological Classification

 big cats bio classification chart

-Like all living things on earth, Big Cats have a biological classification.
+Like all living things on Earth, big cats have a biological classification.
 These classifications, also called taxonomy, show how different species are related to each other.
 The main taxonomy groups are Domain, Kingdom, Phylum, Class, Order, Family, Genus, and Species.

 What is a big cat?